yooper/your-rapport/README.md

 # Technical and Product Roadmap

-Below are the stages used to process collected information, commonly referred to as an ETL pipeline.
+Below are the stages used to process collected information, that stays locally on your machine, commonly referred to as an ETL pipeline.
 This workflow is designed to run entirely inside a Chrome extension.
 Discovery Plugins connect events to actions.
 For example, you might save a web page, an MHTML file, an image, or a snippet of JavaScript and then trigger a scan by a remote service to extract people, places, or names from the text, or run OCR to pull text from an image.
 The extension collects the